What is Estate Planning?

 1. Use Your Own Free Will – Will, Power of Attorney, Health Care Proxy, Living Trust, and more are offered by Gentreo, and a $99 plan includes digital storage.

-2. Will start at $89, while living trusts start at $279, according to Legal Zoom.
+2. Will start at $89, while living trusts begin at $279, according to Legal Zoom.

 3. Wills cost $159 for single people and $259 for married couples; a living trust costs $599 for single people and $699 for married people.